The Power of the Word:

 Proverbs 18:21 – The tongue has the power of life and death, and those who love it will eat its fruit.

-The Fall = Rejecting the Word of God and Embracing the word of Satan
+The Fall = Rejecting the Word of our Lord, the Father of true love, and Embracing the word of our enemy; the creator of all evil

-After the fall, man’s thought-life suffered greatly, and this was manifested through a messed up mind and the use of destructive words against each other and against ourselves.
+After the fall, man’s thought-life suffered greatly, and this was manifested through a chaotic, evil mind and the use of destructive words against each other and against ourselves.

 (15) So the serpent spewed water out of his mouth like a flood after the woman, that he might cause her to be carried away by the flood.

-Notice the serpent who is Satan, first attacked Eve in the garden of Eden through suggestions (means through vocal words), and now (in this verse), it is trying to drawn this woman who symbolises the nation of Judea again through something spewed out of its mouth, which could be unwholesome thought processes and ungodly talk.
+Notice the serpent who is the Father of all evil, first attacked Eve in the garden of Eden through suggestions (means through vocal words), and now (in this verse), it is trying to drawn this woman who symbolises the nation of Judea again through something spewed out of its mouth, which could be unwholesome thought processes and ungodly talk.

 (34) Brood of vipers!
 How can you, being evil, speak good things?
 For out of the abundance of the heart the mouth speaks.

-The Salvation Plan: God’s Offering of his Word
+The Salvation Plan: the Good Father’s Offering of his Word

-God presented the answer for salvation through his Word, who He sent to be sacrificed, eaten and drunk by sinners.
+Our kind Lord presented the answer for salvation through his Word, who He sent to save us all, to be eaten and drunk by sinners; despite of the unescapable, painful price he had to pay.

 Jesus’ Words + The Spirit = The Word/the Gospel

 After this, He sent the Spirit through his Word.
-This Spirit, we’re told, dwells in the Bible, and especially the New Testament.
+This Spirit, we’re told, dwells in the Gospel.

 The Spirit gives life; the flesh counts for nothing.
 The words I have spoken to you–they are full of the Spirit and life.